tomasjurasek/tomasjurasek.github.io/_posts/2024-06-06-tracing-open-telemetry-net.md

 title:  "Distributed Tracing in .NET with OpenTelemetry"
 ---

-[OpenTelemetry](https://opentelemetry.io/) establishes a de facto standard for application observability by providing standardized APIs, SDKs, and tools to collect signals - metrics, traces, and logs.
+This article is part of a series about [OpenTelemetry](https://opentelemetry.io/) in .NET.
+OpenTelemetry establishes a de facto standard for application observability by providing standardized APIs, SDKs, and tools to collect signals - metrics, traces, and logs.

 ## OpenTelementry .NET Tracing API